SpringTree/coding-guidelines/README.md

 ```

 We have a whole wiki page dedicated to [how we use Git flow to perform releases](https://github.com/SpringTree/coding-guidelines/wiki/Release-&-development-flow).
+Try to contain work in separate feature branches as much as possible.

 ## Git branch protection

-Projects on GitHub should be setup with protection to not be able to directly push to the `master` and `develop` branches.
+Projects on GitHub should be setup with branch protection to now allow direct pushes to the `master` and `develop` branches.
 The restriction on `master` is also enforced for administrators.

 ## Git commit log format

-We use the Angular commit log format which we enforce use a combination of [commitlint](https://github.com/marionebl/commitlint) and [husky](https://github.com/typicode/husky).
+We use the Angular commit log format which we enforce using a combination of [commitlint](https://github.com/marionebl/commitlint) and [husky](https://github.com/typicode/husky).

 You can install these tools using npm: